An Anytime Algorithm for Good Arm Identification: Abstract

 \section{Abstract}

-In good arm identification (GAI), the goal is to identify one arm whose average performance exceeds a given threshold, referred to as good arm, if it exists.
-Few works have studied GAI in the fixed-budget setting, when the sampling budget is fixed beforehand, or the anytime setting, when a recommendation can be asked at any time.
+In good arm identification (GAI), the goal is to identify one arm whose average performance exceeds a given threshold, referred to as a good arm, if it exists.
+Few works have studied GAI in the fixed-budget setting when the sampling budget is fixed beforehand, or in the anytime setting, when a recommendation can be asked at any time.
 We propose APGAI, an anytime and parameter-free sampling rule for GAI in stochastic bandits.
 APGAI can be straightforwardly used in fixed-confidence and fixed-budget settings.
 First, we derive upper bounds on its probability of error at any time.
-They show that adaptive strategies are more efficient in detecting the absence of good arms than uniform sampling.
+They show that adaptive strategies can be more efficient in detecting the absence of good arms than uniform sampling in several diverse instances.
 Second, when APGAI is combined with a stopping rule, we prove upper bounds on the expected sampling complexity, holding at any confidence level.
-Finally, we show good empirical performance of APGAI on synthetic and real-world data.
+Finally, we show the good empirical performance of APGAI on synthetic and real-world data.
 Our work offers an extensive overview of the GAI problem in all settings.

-\section{INTRODUCTION}
+\section{Introduction}

-Multi-armed bandit algorithms are a family of approaches which demonstrated versatility in solving online allocation problems, where constraints are set on the possible allocations: \eg randomized clinical trials~\citep{thompson1933likelihood,berry2006bayesian}, hyperparameter optimization~\citep{li2017hyperband,shang2018adaptive}, or active learning~\citep{carpentier2011upper}.
-The agents face a black-box environment, upon which they can sequentially act through actions, called \textit{arms}.
-After sampling an arm $a \in \ARMS$, they receive output from the environment through a scalar observation, which is a realization from the unknown probability distribution $\nu_{a}$ of arm $a$ whose mean will be denoted by $\mean{a}$.
+Multi-armed bandit algorithms are a family of approaches which demonstrated versatility in solving online allocation problems, where constraints exist on the possible allocations: \eg randomized clinical trials~\citep{thompson1933likelihood,berry2006bayesian}, hyperparameter optimization~\citep{li2017hyperband,shang2018adaptive}, or active learning~\citep{carpentier2011upper}.
+The agents face a black-box environment, upon which they can sequentially act through actions called \textit{arms}.
+After sampling an arm $a \in \ARMS$, they receive output from the environment through a scalar observation, which is a realization from the unknown probability distribution $\nu_{a}$ of the arm $a$ whose mean will be denoted by $\mean{a}$.
 Depending on their objectives, agents should have different sampling strategies.